jbrt/aws-lambda-ec2-stop-start/README.md

 ## How to install a "START/STOP" like button ?

-Let's assume that you whant to do that on a Windows machine (but it's nearly the same thing on a Linux machine).
+Let's assume that you want to do that on a Windows machine (but it's nearly the same thing on a Linux machine).

 Here is the steps:

 1. Install Python on the related machine (you may have admin rights to do that)
-2. Install the AWS CLI by lauchning this command in cmd.exe : pip install awscli
+2. Install the AWS CLI by launching this command in cmd.exe : pip install awscli
 3. Still in cmd.exe, add your credentials by typing: aws configure

 Now you can create two files, like START.bat and STOP.bat and put inside the